 You can use the quick navigation below to easily hop to the section you're interested in.

-Probably the most travelled route in Iceland, the Golden Circle is a 300-km route that takes you to 3 destinations: Þingvellir National Park, Geysir Geothermal Area, and Gullfoss Waterfall.
-There are a lot of activities to engage in along the route as well, such as a unique snorkelling experience in a clear-as-glass continental rift.
+Probably the most traveled route in Iceland, the Golden Circle is a 300-km route that takes you to 3 destinations: Þingvellir National Park, Geysir Geothermal Area, and Gullfoss Waterfall.
+There are a lot of activities to engage in along the route as well, such as a unique snorkeling experience in a clear-as-glass continental rift.

 The first stop on the Golden Circle is 'Þingvellir National Park', the home of the Icelandic parliament 'Alþingi' from the 10th to the 18th century.
 The area is full of history, In fact, the þingvellir church is still standing and the ruins of old stone buildings can still be seen and now, Þingvellir is a UNESCO World Heritage Site.

 The water at Silfra sits at around 2°c and has a visibility of up 120 meters.
-Don't worry if it sounds cold, the dive team that operates at Silfra offers dry suits as part of the snorkelling tour.
-The snorkelling tours are available to everyone, however, for those of you that wish to dive then you must already be a qualified PADI Open Water Scuba Diver.
+Don't worry if it sounds cold, the dive team that operates at Silfra offers dry suits as part of the snorkeling tour.
+The snorkeling tours are available to everyone, however, for those of you that wish to dive then you must already be a qualified PADI Open Water Scuba Diver.

 Some of the ravines have also avoided being filled with water, with the most popular being Almannagjá gorge.
 For those of you that watch the hit series 'Game of Thrones' then this area will be a familiar site.
 The scenes between Arya Stark and The Hound in the Riverlands were shot here.
 The gorge is created by the Earth literally ripping apart, and it's possible to walk in between.
 If you continue on the walk you will end up at the majestic Öxarárfoss waterfall.